 As a person living in a modern capitalist society, I normally feel very comfortable buying things.
 However, when it came to buying wood for the first time, I literally spent 45 minutes just staring down the wood aisle at Lowe’s.
 It was intimidating.
 Which species should I buy?
 Why don’t the dimensions on the label match the actual dimensions of the board?
 Worse yet, there are zero online reviews for the board that I am about to purchase – how am I supposed to make purchasing decisions with no reviews?

 I felt overwhelmed by the choices in front of me.
 Unfortunately for me, even my wife, who is the real expert in the family when it comes to shopping (check out her guides section if you don’t believe me) couldn’t help me.
 To make sure that you don’t find yourself in the same situation, I have compiled a list of five tips for buying wood from a home improvement store:

 Tip #1: Determine the best species of wood for your project

-While there are many species of wood, your typical home store is only going to have 4 to 5 options based on the region that you live in.
+While there are many species of wood, your typical big box home improvement store is only going to have four or five options based on the region that you live in.
 The key factors that you should consider when selecting a species is their hardness, weather resistance, figure (the grain and knots), and cost.
-Below are the most common kinds of species that you’ll find at your local big box home improvement store and their characteristics to help you choose the best one.
+Below are the most common kinds of species that you’ll find at your local big box home improvement store and a description of their main characteristics to help you choose the best one for your project.

 - Hardness: Soft, will dent easily